 Nitrogen input from livestock was subdivided into loading from horses, cattle, and other animals.
 Countywide numbers of livestock were determined from the 2012 United States Department of Agriculture (USDA) Census of Agriculture and apportioned by the area of the respective county within the BMAP area.
 Other livestock includes chickens, goats, hogs, sheep, and turkeys.
-Beef cow-calf operations comprise most of the cattle industry in the BMAP area.
+Cow-calf operations comprise most of the cattle industry in the BMAP area.
 Based on a literature review, a calf produces approximately 20% of the nitrogen that its mother produces.
-The average residence time for calves in the basin is 183 days.10 The contribution of nitrogen from manure from horses was calibrated based on manure handling practice information provided by the University of Florida-Institute of Food and Agricultural Sciences (UF-IFAS), specific to Marion County.
+The average residence time for calves in the basin is 183 days.
+10 The contribution of nitrogen from manure from horses was calibrated based on manure handling practice information provided by UF-IFAS, specific to Marion County.
 Pasture fertilization is also included for inputs from livestock operations.
 Fertilization rates can vary widely from year to year based on market prices and stocking rates; however, estimates of the average annual fertilizer applications to pasture were developed based on information received through meetings with the Marion County Cattlemen's Association, UF-IFAS, and Florida Farm Bureau.